About Molly Pettit

 Molly needed a change for the 2016 season and moved to the new competing top-series in Denmark, DST (Danish Supertourisme Turbo).
 The series was split into to with the AM and Pro drivers.
 Molly achieved several podiums in the AM class in 2016 & 2017 and in June 2017 on her home track, Rudskogen she placed 6th overall amongst 23 drivers making this a career highlight.

 Molly takes a step back from racing in 2018 to work out what the next step will be, but the plan is to be bak racing as soon as possible.

 Molly's passion for motorsport sent her in many directions, one of which was reporting, commentating and presenting for tv.
 She started off working for Gatebil doing all the reporting for their annual dvd.

 This led to reporting from different motorsport events all over Norway and Sweden.

 Molly has done commentary for the WRC on Viasat Sport in 2011, 2012 and 2013.

 This all led to her getting the job as LIVE reporter for 6 rounds of the FIA World Rallycross Championship in 2014.

 In 2015 Molly was official reporter/commentator for TV2 Norway at the World Rally Championship.

-Starting in 2016 Molly is a reporter for the World Rally Championship (WRC) and travels to all championship rounds.
+Starting in 2016 and to this day Molly is reporter for the World Rally Championship (WRC) and travels to all championship rounds.

 3-2-1...Drive! is a new concept where Molly talks about her determination and mind-set to get where she is today in such a short period of time.
 She customizes this to work for school children, sales employees, corporate leaders, other sports etc. Contact Molly for more information and booking.